gp03pilot/gp03pilot.github.io/dfm2.md

 ### Minimize the number of parts required

-Every part created, as above, has a number of costs associated with it.
+Every part created has a number of costs associated with it.
 Eliminating new parts eliminated those costs.
 Combine parts if possible.
 Parts that move, must be made of different materials, or would make assembly more difficult are bad candidates for being combined.
-Try to combine right and left handed parts. use sub assemblies
+Try to combine right and left handed parts.
+Use sub assemblies.

 ### Minimize the number of *new* parts required